drewmccarron/Warhammer-helper-client/README.md

 1. Implement reroll modifiers for hits rolls, wound rolls, saves rolls, and fnp rolls.
 This includes rerolling rolls of 1 and rerolling fails tests.
 2. Implement 'on a roll of 6' effects, including mortal wounds (damage that bypasses save rolls) and 'exploding 6s' (i.e. multiple successful hits resulting from a hit roll test)
 3. Implement the ability to have multiple profiles active at the same time for calulating damage and simulating combat (e.g. A single unit hitting with two different weapons)

+## Update History

+4/29: Added a Rechart graph that those a frequency distribution of possible results of a given combat.
+This feature replaces the previous hit, wound, saves, damage, and average damage values that were previously displayed.